User Guide / An Introduction to SciveraLENS® Rapid Screen

 One of the many benefits of your SciveraLENS Rapid Screen subscription is that our team of experts is working full-time to manage and maintain hundreds of lists and sublists as well as hundreds of thousands of human and environmental health characteristic assessments.
 Our team keeps these up-to-date in the SciveraLENS Chemical Assessment Knowledge Base so you can monitor any changes impacting your chemicals in real-time.
 This means that all you need to do is keep an eye on your alerts for any updates that impact your chemicals of interest.
-There are two different kinds of alerts that you might see depending on the Rapid Screen plan you’ve purchased.
+There are two different kinds of alerts that you might see:

-- Lists Alerts refer to any changes on the lists that you are tracking for your collections or chemicals of interest.
+- List Alerts refer to any changes on the lists that you are tracking for your Collections or chemicals of interest.